nocturn9x/heimdall/README.md

 Just run `nimble test`: sit back, relax, get yourself a cup of coffee and wait for it to finish :)

+**Note**: The test suite expects both heimdall and stockfish to be installed and in the system's PATH

 ## Features

 List of features that are either already implemented ([X]) or planned ([ ])